 11. Can accreditation be revoked?

-12. Can I pat a disability dog
+12. Can I pat an assistance dog

-You should always ask the owner before you pat a dog, this is particularly important for disability dogs who often have an important job to and should not be distracted under any circumstances.
+You should always ask the owner before you pat a dog, this is particularly important for assistance dogs who often have an important job to and should not be distracted under any circumstances.
 You should never pat a dog without permission from its owner.